RohanAlexander/telling_stories_with_data/_book/20-gather.md

 ## Introduction

 As we think about our world and telling stories about it, one of the most difficult aspects is to reduce the beautiful complexity of it into a dataset that we can use.
 We need to know what we are giving up when we do this.
-Often we are interested in understanding the implications of some dataset, making forecasts based on it, or using that dataset to make claims about the broader world.
+Often, we are interested in understanding the implications of some dataset, making forecasts based on it, or using that dataset to make claims about the broader world.
 Regardless of how we turn our world into data, we will only ever have a sample of the data that we need.
 Statistics provides formal approaches that we use to keep these issues front of mind.

 In this chapter we first
 introduce statistical notions around sampling to provide a framework that we use to guide our data gathering.
 We then